 You will develop your skills as an actor by taking specific classes in movement, voice and text realisation.
 This work will be underpinned and linked with audition technique for those wanting to apply to an undergraduate course.
 There will also be career development sessions offering guidance through the Higher Education/drama school process, and on prospective careers in the performing arts.

 In the final term you will rehearse and perform a performance showcase.
 Although we do not invite agents to this, all students on this course will be seen by an undergraduate course tutor and will be offered guidance on applying to higher education courses.

 Former Gap Year Diploma students Polly Waldron and David Thackeray tell A Younger Theatre about their experiences on the course.

-Please fill out the contact form on the left-hand side of this page and we will be in touch with audition dates.
-Auditions are held throughout the year until the course is full (usually around late August).
+Auditions have now concluded for September 2019 entry.
+If you would like to be kept informed of when we begin auditioning for September 2020 entry, please fill out the contact form on the left-hand side of this page.
+Auditions are held throughout the year until the course is full (usually from April until around late August).
 They cost £15 which must be paid in advance to confirm your slot.
 Please note this is a non-refundable fee.

 I can’t make any of the audition dates that have been emailed to me – do you have other dates coming up?
 We schedule 1-2 dates per month from April until early December for entry in January of the following year for the Acting and MT Diploma’s, and April until late August for entry to the Gap Year Diploma starting in September.
 We normally schedule dates two months in advance.
 If you’re unable to attend any of the upcoming dates we will keep your details on file and get in touch when new dates are released.